Carlo Maria Viganò: Accusations against Pope Francis

 Viganò says that in 2007 he wrote a second memo that included material from clerical sexual abuse expert Richard Sipe.
 Viganò says this led Pope Benedict XVI in 2009 or 2010 to place severe restrictions on McCarrick's movements and public ministry, not allowing him to venture beyond the seminary grounds where he was living, and not permitting him to say Mass in public.
 Viganò states that he spoke to Pope Francis about McCarrick's behavior in June 2013 and informed him of the restrictions that Benedict XVI had imposed on him.
 Nevertheless, Francis allegedly removed these sanctions and made McCarrick "his trusted counselor," even though Francis "knew from at least June 23, 2013 that McCarrick was a serial predator.
 He knew that he was a corrupt man, he covered for him to the bitter end."

 In the letter containing these allegations, Viganò called on Francis and all others who covered up McCarrick's conduct to resign.
 Viganò stated: "In this extremely dramatic moment for the universal church, he [Pope Francis] must acknowledge his mistakes and, in keeping with the proclaimed principle of zero tolerance, Pope Francis must be the first to set a good example to cardinals and bishops who covered up McCarrick's abuses and resign along with all of them...
 We must tear down the conspiracy of silence with which bishops and priests have protected themselves at the expense of their faithful, a conspiracy of silence that in the eyes of the world risks making the church look like a sect, a conspiracy of silence not so dissimilar from the one that prevails in the mafia."

-Viganò later admitted that he could not remember whether Benedict's instructions were written or not, nor whether the supposed strictures on McCarrick were communicated to Cardinal Wuerl or not.
-Another source isn't sure if there was a decree or just a private suggestion that McCarrick keep a low profile.

 Francis convened a Meeting on the Protection of Minors in the Church from 21 to 24 February 2019, which led to his issuing the motu proprio Vos estis lux mundi, which specified the responsibility of bishops in handling cases and in reporting.